rishi9504/JavaScript-Interview-questions/README.md

 21. ### What is the Temporal Dead Zone

-    The Temporal Dead Zone is a behavior in JavaScript that occurs when declaring a variable with the let and const keywords, but not with var.
-In ECMAScript 6, accessing a `let` or `const` variable before its declaration (within its scope) causes a ReferenceError.
-The time span when that happens, between the creation of a variable’s binding and its declaration, is called the temporal dead zone.
+   The Temporal Dead Zone (TDZ) in JavaScript is a behavior associated with let, const, and class declarations.
+It's the period between entering the scope where the variable is declared and the actual declaration and initialization of the variable.

+During this period, any reference to the variable will result in a ReferenceError, because the JavaScript engine doesn't allow access to uninitialized variables.
+This is what makes let, const, and class behave as if they are not hoisted.

     Let's see this behavior with an example,